Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

 Quick Answer: How Accurate Are Lyme Disease Tests?

-Standard two-tier Lyme disease testing (ELISA followed by Western blot) produces 30–50% false negatives in early infection and reduced sensitivity after antibiotic treatment or in later-stage disease.
+Standard two-tier Lyme disease testing (ELISA followed by Western blot) can produce significant false negatives, particularly during early infection and sometimes after antibiotic treatment or in later-stage disease.

-These tests detect antibodies—not active infection—and may take weeks to become positive.
+These tests detect antibodies—not active infection—and antibodies may take weeks to become detectable.

-Clinical diagnosis based on symptoms and exposure history often supersedes laboratory results when testing is negative or inconclusive.
+Clinical diagnosis based on symptoms, exposure history, and overall clinical presentation often remains essential when testing is negative or inconclusive.

-Understanding Lyme disease testing requires looking at several related clinical pathways:
+Understanding Lyme disease testing requires recognizing several common clinical problems:

 - Why early Lyme tests may be negative